subliker/que-bot/README.md

     **All app parameters are both accessible with envs and config file(configs  config.toml)**.

     To get help configuration info use `task help`.
+3. Run app:
+   - `task run` to run app from task
+   - `task build` to build project for your platform in directory `build`
+   - `task docker-build -- -t <image-name>` to build with docker

 ### Examples 🤖
 1. Query to create queue **Матан**: